Rajasthani people: Castes and communities

 There are few other tribal communities in Rajasthan, such as Meena and Bhils.
 Meena ruled on Dhundhar near 10th century.
 The Ghoomar dance is one well-known aspect of Bhil tribe.
-Meena and Bhils were employed as soldiers by Rajputs for their bravery and martial capabilities.
-Meenas, in ancient times, were ruler of Matsya, i.e., Rajasthan or Matsya Union.
-However, during colonial rule, the British government declared 250 groups which included Meenas, Gujars, etc. as "criminal tribes".
+Meena and Bhils were employed as soldiers by the Rajputs.
+During colonial rule, the British government declared 250 groups which included Meenas, Gujars, etc. as "criminal tribes".
 Any group or community that took arms and opposed British rule were branded as criminal by the British government in 1871.
 This Act was repealed in 1952 by Government of India.
-Sahariyas, the jungle dwellers, who are believed to be of Bhil origin, inhabit the areas of Baran, Dungarpur and Sawai Madhopur in the southeast of Rajasthan.
+Sahariyas, the jungle dwellers, who are believed to be of Bhil origin, inhabit the areas of Kota, Dungarpur and Sawai Madhopur in the southeast of Rajasthan.
 Their main occupations include working as shifting cultivators, hunters and fishermen.
 Garasias is a small Rajput tribe inhabiting Abu Road area of southern Rajasthan.

-Rajpurohit Sanskrit:राजपुरोहित, Gujarati:રાજપુરોહિત) is a caste residing in South Asia natively in western Rajasthan of India.They maintain traditions that are similar to both Brahmins and Rajputs.
-They are historically engaged into administration, trading, jagirdar, royal council Member and are spread across entire country.
-They were given villages at boundary of kingdom.
-According to political analysts, Rajput, Rajpurohit and Charan communities are considered to be identical in regards to their social customs and political ideologies.

-Rajasthani Brahmins are mostly Rajpurohi (jagirdar), dadheechs, Pareeks, Saraswats, Gujar Gaur, Khandelwal Brahmins or Khandal, Shrimalis, Garg Brahmins, Sharma Brahmins, Bhutia Brahmins, Paliwals, Pushkarna Brahmins, jangid bramhin and Gaur.
-Pushkarna Brahmins in particular are the group of people who fled Muslim persecution in Sindh during the conquest of the Umayyad dynasty in the 8th century and later settled in the Marwar region, mainly in cities of Marwar (west Rajasthan) like Jodhpur, Jaisalmer, Bikaner, Falaudi etc. Pushkarna Brahmins still maintain a blend of old sindhi culture and marwadi culture to this day.

 There are a few other colourful folks, groups like those of Gadia Luhar, Banjara, Nat, Kalbelia, and Saansi, who criss-cross the countryside with their animals.
 The Gadia Luhars are said to be once associated with Maharana Pratap.